scalacenter/bloop/README.md

 ### 2. Start the server

-Using the server that you previously installed, simply run:
+Using the server that you previously installed, run:

 ```sh
 $ bloop-server &